-In this article, an honest overview of the neighborhoods and areas for living in Tbilisi Georgia (city of sun and roses, as the popular Soviet song says).
+In this article, an honest overview of Tbilisi neighborhoods and areas for living in Tbilisi, Georgia (or the “city of sun and roses”, as a popular Soviet song says).

 Living in Tbilisi, Georgia

 The cost of living in Tbilisi is relatively low.
-Life is generally easy, though some elements of everyday life are far more disorganized than you may be used to if coming from the USA / EU etc. Especially when it comes to estate agents.
-The expat community is inclusive and welcoming overall and is very diverse.
+Life is generally easy, though some elements of everyday life are far more disorganized than you may be used to if coming from the USA / EU etc. (Especially when it comes to estate agents.)
+Overall, the expat community is inclusive, welcoming, and very diverse.

 Summary: Prestigious leafy suburb with a lot of expats.

 Vake is the most prestigious area for living in Tbilisi, in the opinion of most locals and expats.
-It is relatively close to the city centre, has developed infrastructure and lots of options for both international and traditional Georgian dining.
+It is relatively close to the city center, has developed infrastructure, and lots of options for both international and traditional Georgian dining.

 Pros to living in Vake: